 The difference of output readings between the increasing and decreasing forces for a given applied force.
 That is, it is the difference between the readings of a load cell transducer as the load is increased (from zero-load to its rated capacity) and the readings as the load is decreased (from rated capacity to zero-load).
 The hysteresis specification on a load cell data sheet is given as a percentage of the rated output.

-The Institute of Electrical and Electronics Engineers; a professional society for individuals in careers associated with electronics and related technologies.
+A professional society for individuals in careers associated with electronics and related technologies.

 Insulation Resistance Tests: